reallygoodprogrammer/LinearPL/README.md

 # LinearPL

-Author: Miles Dustin
-For Portland State University's cs423 Rust Programming final project.

-Fairly straight-forward *Linear Particle Library* for use with [macroquad](https://github.com/not-fl3/macroquad) in rust.
+Fairly basuc *Linear Particle Library* for use with [macroquad](https://github.com/not-fl3/macroquad) in rust.

 ---